 The valve is in stand-by until the end of the cycle.
+In multiplex, if the brine tank is shared, allows to leave a brine preparation time.

 The cycle Pause & Delay is optional with NXT controller.
 The factory value is set to 0 minute.